 Nearby location: 163 Highland Ave, Needham (781) 449-5766

-Some devices are eligible for trade-in and many products are free to recycle, including desktops, laptops, monitors, printers, shredders, UPS devices, cell phones, digital cameras, and GPS devices.
+Many products are free to recycle, including desktops, laptops, monitors, printers, shredders, UPS devices, cell phones, digital cameras, and GPS devices.
 Peripherals are also accepted, including mice, keyboards, modems, routers, and more.
-Some devices are eligible for trade-in.
 (Limit 7 items per customer per day.
 All brands of items are accepted regardless of where purchased.)
 See detailed list.

 RTS Needham

-Needham residents with an RTS sticker may place glass, plastic (of any number), milk cartons, and metal containers in the main drop off area.
+Needham residents with an RTS sticker may place glass, plastic (see guidelines), and metal containers in the main drop off area.
 Leave caps on plastic bottles.
+No black plastic.
 See details about preparation.

 Accepts unwanted crayons for recycling.
-You don’t have to do anything to the crayons!
+You don’t have to do anything to the crayons.
 Just collect, box, and ship them as they are.
 Please LEAVE THE WRAPPERS ON THE CRAYONS.
 Check their website for mailing address and phone number, since the site for sorting changes from time to time.
+The recycling program is partnered with Crazy Crayons.
+You can also buy recycled crayons through their website.

 Parent Talk, a Needham-based non-profit, holds a sale twice a year in the spring and fall.
 They accept donations for clothing, toys, and equipment for ages 0-8 years.
 The sale proceeds fund their programs.
 Donations are accepted a few weeks in advance of each sale.
 See website for details on how to donate.